sap-tutorials/sap-build-process-automation/tutorials/spa-academy-run-salesorderprocess/spa-academy-run-salesorderprocess.md

   - How to access the tasks in Inbox of SAP Build Lobby.
   - How to retrieve the sample project from the Store.

----
-In this tutorial, you will release your Business Process project and test the process with an API trigger and get ready to integrate with SAP Build Apps.

 ### Release business process project